The best substitutes for Basil in Pesto are Parsley, Oregano, Cilantro, Mint, and Sage.

 Lucky for you, this isn't the end of your pesto dreams.
 Sure, basil's the classic go-to, but who says tradition can't get a little shake-up?

-We’ve got five rockstar substitutes that’ll keep your pesto game strong.
+We've got five great substitutes that'll keep your pesto game strong.

-If you’re out of basil and need a substitute for pesto, never fear.
-There are several options that will work well in its place.
+If you're out of basil and need a substitute for pesto, never fear - dried basil leaf substitutes to try can step in when fresh leaves aren't available.

 1 - Parsley